Parrots and ravens are among the world’s most talented talking bird species.

 - Mimic words, phrases, and sounds

-Even though ravens and parrots don’t have teeth, lips, or vocal cords – all of which enable humans to speak – they have a syrinx instead of a larynx (the human voice box).
+Even though ravens and parrots don’t have teeth, lips, or vocal cords – all of which enable humans to speak – they have a syrinx rather than a larynx (human voice box).

 This fluid-filled organ is buried deep in their chests at the base of the trachea and is composed of two parts that parrots and ravens can change the shape of.

 They can also move each part independently to create sound.
-By pushing air through the syrinx, the muscles and valves vibrate and produce noise.
+The muscles and valves vibrate and produce noise by pushing air through the syrinx.

-Current Biology found that birds change the frequency of the sound they produce using their tongues.
-This is called “lingual articulation.”
-Alongside tongues, parrots and ravens use their beaks to shape the sounds they make.
+Current Biology found that birds change the frequency of the sound they produce using their tongues, called “lingual articulation.”
+Alongside tongues, parrots and ravens use their beaks to shape sounds.

-While most birds have a syrinx, it differs between them.
-This means that parrots and ravens likely have slightly different organs.
-Similarly, both species mimic sounds they hear rather than actually talking.
+While most birds have a syrinx, it differs between birds, which means parrots and ravens have slightly different organs.
+Similarly, both species mimic the sounds they hear.